 Temperament of Himalayans

 The Himalayan is a people-friendly cat with a calm, sweet, and stable personality.
 They are affectionate and obedient with their family.
 They enjoy spending time as a lap cat just sitting with their owners and receiving affection.
 If they’re looking for affection or feel neglected they may follow your family around the house or meow at you.

 The cat is able to easily adjust to changes in daily routines or moving around the furniture inside the home.
 However one thing they absolutely do not like is loud noise.
 They really like a quiet home environment.

 Occasionally they may show sudden bursts of kitten-like energy running around or rolling on the floor.
 This is nothing to worry about and it is not a display of aggressive behavior.
 This is just something they may do to burn off some energy, or to get someone’s attention so they get played with.

-Mostly they like being occupied with their family members and can be selective about interacting with strangers.
+Mostly they like being occupied with their family members and they have been known to be somewhat timid with strangers.

 Cats may not be interested in training as they are more independent than dogs.
 But house training is something that is essential for all cats to learn.
 To train your Himalayan you have to keep the training sessions short and use a positive reinforcement approach.

 You’ll want to have a litter box that gives them some privacy, and is big enough for them to comfortably fit inside.
 As long as you can do that you should have no problems getting them to use it.
 Just remember to keep it clean because this is the main reason why cats stop using the litter box.